Cindyjeby/my_tennis_club/README.md

 11. Django Insert Data
 To Add Records
-- we will use ptyon interpreter(python shell)
+- we will use python interpreter(python shell)
 - Run: py manage.py shell
 - then: from members.models import Member
 - then: Member.objects.all()